vdhamer/Photo-Club-Hub-HTML/.github/README.md

 ## Static sites and Ignite

-This app runs on MacOS because it generates a directory with a few files and subdirectories (CSS, Javascript, image assets).
+This app runs on MacOS because it generates a local directory with a few files and a few subdirectories (CSS, Javascript, image assets).
-These are generated on a Mac and then copied over to a club's server via e.g. FTP or maybe a Wordpress plug-in.
+These are then copied over to a club's existing server via e.g. FTP or maybe a Wordpress plug-in.
+Technically the files only need to be hosted on an HTTP server.

 The data being displayed on the individual HTML sites may get updated 5-20 times per year.
 Because the update frequency is relatively low, and because the owners of the data are assumed to have limited "computer" expertise,